laur89/awesome-stars/README.md

 ## Kotlin

+- [vfsfitvnm/ViMusic](https://github.com/vfsfitvnm/ViMusic) - An Android application for streaming music from YouTube Music.
+- [KieronQuinn/PixelLauncherMods](https://github.com/KieronQuinn/PixelLauncherMods) - A root app that enables you to add a number of features to the stock Pixel Launcher, without needing Xposed
 - [NeoApplications/Neo-Backup](https://github.com/NeoApplications/Neo-Backup) - backup manager for android
 - [dzikoysk/reposilite](https://github.com/dzikoysk/reposilite) - Lightweight and easy-to-use repository management software dedicated for the Maven based artifacts in the JVM ecosystem 📦
 - [chenxiaolong/BCR](https://github.com/chenxiaolong/BCR) - A Basic Call Recorder for rooted Android devices